GSaiki26/poliwarden/README.md

 }
 ```
 > [!TIP]
 > If the `bearer` is not defined or is empty, the identity'll automatically create a bearer.
+The created bearer'll be displayed in a INFO log.
-The bearer can be updated later using the `PUT /identities/:id` endpoint.
+> The bearer can be updated later using the `PUT /identities/:id` endpoint.